felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 re-solder capacitors.

 Long story short, emulating original systems on the MiSTer is as good, if not better, than playing on original consoles.
-It is more reliable, convenient, and in some cases more accurate.
+It is more reliable, convenient, and guarantees the authenticity of the electronic circuit that powers your games.
+This is why I like to (half-jokingly) say that the MiSTer is even more accurate than what it is replicating.

 # If MiSTer is so great, why doesn't everyone rush to get one?